Home > Processor Research > Wholesale Payments

 About Wholesale Payments

-Headquartered in Lubbock, Texas, Wholesale Payments is a merchant account provider that offers retail, mobile, e-commerce, restaurant, and petroleum payment processing.
-The company was originally founded in 2006 under the name “Lubbock Credit Wholesale” and then changed its name to Wholesale Payments in 2007.
-It also operates under the name “Credit Wholesale Company,” and some merchants have suggested that the company's agents will sometimes identify themselves as working for “Whole Payments,” “Merchant Accounts,” or “Merchant Services.”
+It also operates under the name “Credit Wholesale Company,” and some merchants have suggested that the company’s agents will sometimes identify themselves as working simply under generic terms, such as “Merchant Accounts,” or “Merchant Services.”
 Wholesale Payments should not be confused with Wholesale Banc or Wholesale Merchant Processing, which are separate and unaffiliated businesses.

 Payment Processing